ETHICS 101: A primer

 A ‘Scope and Limitation’ of the course

-The course (Ethics 101) would focus on the two opposing theories concerned: Secularism and Supernaturalism.
+The course (Ethics 101) focuses on the two opposing theories concerned: Secularism and Supernaturalism.
 The subject therefore calls for the evaluation of the different secular ethical theories (they could be the most popular ones only, due to time constraint) vis-à-vis the theist or supernaturalist basis of morality.

 One way to determine which between the two philosophical camps serves as the better foundation of morality is to enumerate and discuss some agreeable facts about morality and test afterward ‘moral secularism’ and ‘moral supernaturalism’ to discern which of the two better explains the facts about morality.
 Hence, topics like “objectivity/ relativity in ethics,” “cultural relativism,” “ethical subjectivism,” “moral accountability,” “sense of moral obligation,” and the likes would be part of the scope of the course.